ihsn/metadata-editor-docker/README.md

 ```

 That should build the image and launch the containers.
-If everything works, you should be able to see the Metadata installer at http://localhost:8383/.
+If everything works, you should be able to see the Metadata installer at http://localhost:8383/ (change 8383 to the port you used in docker compose)